Zhong-Lab-UCSD/HiFislides/README.md

 **hifia_asort.pl**
 (1) input:  output sam file from BWA and ID of the flowcell
 (2) Goal: read the sam file and output spatial barcode/coordinates that aligned to each HiFi R1 read.
 (3) Ouput:
-the 4 columns in the output would be:
-spatial barcodes,
+column 1 - spatial barcodes,
-a useless number as placeholder,
+column 2 - a useless number as placeholder,
-identifiers of HiFi read pairs,
+column 3 - identifiers of HiFi read pairs,
-the number of aligned spatial coordinates for this HiFi R1 read
+column 4 - the number of aligned spatial coordinates for this HiFi R1 read

 **hifia_1n_marker_per_spot.pl**